…A New Providence Guy!

 - A 5-year operating budget forecast, resulting in stabilized tax rates while increasing productivity through shared services and lower operating costs.

-- Building of a new state of the art Rescue Squad headquarters and emergency shelter.
+- Building a new state of the art Rescue Squad headquarters and emergency shelter.

 - Upgrading emergency communication systems and securing the latest technology tools to support emergency services.

-- Creating the New Providence Diversity Committee and advocating for a welcoming and inclusive
+- Creating and supporting the New Providence Diversity Committee, always advocating for a welcoming, engaged, diverse and inclusive community.

 - Implementation of a comprehensive road resurfacing program.